shim9610/U-net_with_OSA/README.md

 This repository contains the implementation and data accompanying the research described in our paper, available as a preprint at [SSRN](https://ssrn.com/abstract=5128894).

 The U-Net architecture combined with Optical Spectrum Analysis (OSA) techniques is applied for spectroscopic analysis, specifically focusing on accurately simulating and analyzing isotopic abundance from spectroscopic data.
+In cases where strong self-reversal effects occur, the center wavelength was determined from the absorption profile.

 ## Project Structure